Presidency of Joe Biden: Trade

-The Wall Street Journal reported that instead of negotiating access to Chinese markets for large American financial-service firms and pharmaceutical companies, the Biden administration may focus on trade policies that boost exports or domestic jobs.
+In 2021 The Wall Street Journal reported that instead of negotiating access to Chinese markets for large American financial-service firms and pharmaceutical companies, the Biden administration might focus on trade policies that boost exports or domestic jobs.
 U.S. Trade Representative Katherine Tai said the administration wants a "worker-centered trade policy".
 U.S. Secretary of Commerce Gina Raimondo aggressively enforced trade rules to combat unfair practices by China.

-In March 2021, in her first interview since taking office, U.S. Trade Representative Katherine Tai told The Wall Street Journal the U.S. would not lift tariffs on Chinese imports (implemented under the Trump administration as urged by Peter Navarro) in the near future, despite lobbying efforts from "free traders" including former U.S. Secretary of Treasury Hank Paulson and the Business Roundtable, a big-business group in the U.S., that pressed for tariff repeal.
+In March 2021, in her first interview since taking office, U.S. Trade Representative Tai told The Wall Street Journal the U.S. would not lift tariffs on Chinese imports (implemented under the Trump administration as urged by Peter Navarro) in the near future, despite lobbying efforts from "free traders" including former U.S. Secretary of Treasury Hank Paulson and the Business Roundtable, a big-business group in the U.S., that pressed for tariff repeal.

 In 2021, the U.S. suspended its diplomatic trade engagement with Myanmar after a rise in violence perpetrated by the Burmese military against anti-coup protesters.

 In May 2024, the Biden administration raised tariffs on Chinese imports, including a doubling for solar cells; tripling for lithium-ion electric vehicle batteries; and increases for steel, aluminum, and medical equipment.
 This marks the first time that critical minerals, including rare earth magnets—key components in electric and hybrid vehicles—have been specifically included in the tariffs.
 China produces and refines over 90 percent of the world's rare earth material.
 The tariff increases will be phased in over a period of three years.

 Infrastructure

 President Biden signs the Infrastructure Investment and Jobs Act into law, November 15, 2021.

 As a part of the Build Back Better Plan, the Biden administration aimed for massive spending on the nation's infrastructure on the order of $2 trillion.
 Several of the physical infrastructure provisions featured in the proposal were included in the Infrastructure Investment and Jobs Act.
 Biden signed the Act into law on November 15, 2021.

-This final version included approximately $1.2 trillion in spending, with $550 billion being newly authorized spending on top of what Congress was planning to authorize regularly.
+This final version included approximately $1.2 trillion in spending, with $550 billion in spending authorized for "new" infrastrucutre projects on top of $660 billion in funds appropriated by Congress for work on existing infrastructure through reauthorizations and expansions of older federal-aid programs.
 The bill included $7.5 billion for electric vehicle charging.
 As of March 2024, seven charging stations with a total of 38 spots for charging vehicles had been built.